XuewenWangUGA/MacroHapCaller/README.md

    The graphically view and compare the macrohaplotypes, please use our graphic tool: [USAT](https://github.com/XuewenWangUGA/USAT)

-   A colorful display the macrohaplotypes in a web browser is also developed.
+   A colorful displaying the macrohaplotypes in a web browser is also developed.
 For this utility, please email me for a free copy.

 ## Other tools for processing bam files